ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-3-2.md

-# Techniques for Embracing Ambiguity and Uncertainty Effectively

 Embracing ambiguity and uncertainty is essential to unlocking innovative solutions for complex challenges.
 In this chapter, we'll explore techniques for embracing ambiguity and uncertainty effectively.